Stephanie-Ash/jewellery-art/TESTING.md

 * The sites responsiveness has been tested by friends and family members on various devices and also using the Chrome Developer tools.

 ### Fixed Bugs
 * During the development process it was noted that orders still had a delivery charge even when there were no lineitems and so no total price.
-Although an order should never be made without items, an extra if statement was added to the bag contexts to ensure that if there is no total there is no delivery charge.
+Although an order should never be made without items, an extra if statement has been added to the bag contexts to ensure that if there is no total there is also no delivery charge.
 * Due to the length of some of the items in the My Account navigation dropdown menu it was extending off screen on mobile devices.
-This was fixed by setting the possition value of the menu as static and setting its width as 100% for the smallest screens.
+This has been fixed by setting the possition value of the menu as static and setting its width as 100% for the smallest screens.
 * The diabled country box resulted in errors with the post method on the checkout view.
-This was fixed by setting this value in the post method from the session country code.
+This has been fixed by setting this value in the post method from the session country code.
-* After the Country selection functionality was added to define the delivery price it was noted that the webhook handler was created extra orders as it did not recognise the order as identical the to payment intent information.
+* After the Country selection functionality was added to define the delivery price it was noted that the webhook handler was creating extra orders as it did not recognise the order as identical the to payment intent information.
 This was eventually found to be due to the final order totals being calculated in an order model method which had not been updated to check for the delivery country.
+This has now been updated.
 * Switching between mobile view and desktop view on the basket page on a mobile initially resulted in a 500 server error.
 This was found to be due to a lack of HTTP_REFERER value for the referring page.
-This was fixed by adding an if statement to the basket view stating that it should only use that value if available.
+This was fixed by adding an if statement to the basket view stating that it should only use this value if available.
 * When further testing the basket page on Firefox it was dicovered that the country selection functionality was not working.
 This was as the referring page was not recognised as the basket page so the country code was continuously deleted.
-It was decided that it was not essential to reset the selected country when arriving on the basket page and the referring page functionality was removed from the basket view.
+It has been decided that it is not essential to reset the selected country when arriving on the basket page and the referring page functionality has been removed from the basket view.
 * The inventory check when arriving on the basket page resulted in an error if no basket value was in the session.
-This was fixed by creating an empty session basket value if none was available in the check_inventory function.
+This has been fixed by creating an empty session basket value in the check_inventory function if none is available.
 * Errors were seen in the JavaScript console on an empty basket page as a result of the select country functionality.
-This was therefore updated to run only if the country box was  available.
+This has therefore been updated to run only if the country box is available.
 * Whilst testing the checkout flow it was noticed that the delivery details were saved to the user profile whether or not the save info box was ticked.
-Research found a [Slack post](https://code-institute-room.slack.com/archives/C7HS3U3AP/p1605222094452700) with three suggested fixes, firstly changing the saveInfo variable in the stripe_elements.js to be set by an .is(':checked') statement, secondly changing the if checking for the save info value in the webhook value to look for a "true" string and finally moving the script link to the stripe_elements.js file to the extra_js block and setting a defer tag on it.
-All these fixes were implemented and the functionality now works as expected.
+Research found a [Slack post](https://code-institute-room.slack.com/archives/C7HS3U3AP/p1605222094452700) with three suggested fixes, firstly changing the saveInfo variable in the stripe_elements.js to be set by an .is(':checked') statement, secondly changing the if statement checking for the save info value in the webhook to look for a "true" string and finally moving the script link to the stripe_elements.js file to the extra_js block at the top of the page and setting a defer tag on it.
+All these fixes have been implemented and the functionality now works as expected.
 * It was noted that the order of the products displayed on the deployed site altered when any of the product model objects were updated.
-In order to keep a more consistent ordering order_by options were added to the queries on various views.
+In order to keep a more consistent ordering order_by options have been added to the queries on various views.
-* The back to top button did not always work as intended when it was in the footer.
-This was fixed by adding a z-index in the css for this button.
+* The back to top button did not always work as intended when it was in the footer on smaller screens.
+This has been fixed by adding a z-index in the css for this button.